nihalafs11/ScholarSeek/README.md

  - Source and activate your python virtual environment `source env/bin/activate`

  - Install the necessary packages by running the following command: `pip3 install -r "requirements.txt"`

+ - Run proper migrations `python manage.py makemigrations` and `python manage.py migrate`

+ - Install arXiv Dataset into your local SQLite Database `python manage.py loaddata arxiv_fixture.json --verbosity 2` Note: Due to the huge amount of data, this may take some time to install

  - Run Django in debug mode with: `python manage.py runserver`